 A: Two separate bills with bipartisan sponsorship that were passed unanimously during the 2014 legislative session.
 The first bill, SB 14-051, sponsored by Sen. Lois Tochtrop (D-Thornton) is focused on providing access to original birth certificates and adoption records to adult adoptees.
-The second bill, HB 14-1042, sponsored by Rep. Lori Saine (R-Dacono), will for the first time in Colorado (and perhaps national) history provide a statutory requirement that birth/first parents who voluntarily relinquish(ed) their parental rights have access to the documents they signed.
+The second bill, HB 14-1042, sponsored by Rep. Lori Saine (R-Dacono), made Colorado the second state in the nation after Oregon (to our knowledge) to create a statutory requirement that birth/first parents who voluntarily relinquish(ed) their parental rights have access to the documents they signed.
 Both bills were amended during the legislative process, but the core purpose and goals of each bill were preserved!

 Q: Where can I view the final versions of both measures signed by the Governor?

 Q: What if I am already in contact with one or both of my birth parent(s)?

 A: A birth parent named on the original birth certificate can request it directly by using this form.
 You can also mutually consent to the release of your original birth certificate using this CDPHE form.
 This can be especially helpful if your adoption was finalized prior to 7/1/51, or between 7/1/67 and 8/31/99, because it means you don't have to wait until 1/1/16 to request your OBC.